-So you want to make a few childhood memories with the kids and roast up a fabulous batch of s’mores while enjoying the great outdoors at the St. Louis Lantern Fest?
-Awesome!
-But you don’t want to end up with sticky goo all over your kid and your smart phone?
-Yuck!
-Don’t worry, I’ve been there.
-And I’m here to help.
+So you want to make a few childhood memories with the kids and roast up a fabulous batch of s’mores while enjoying the great outdoors…or just the great backyard?

 Nothing is more fun than roasting marshmallows over an open fire then smooshing them with chocolate and graham crackers.
-Here’s a few tips to make sure your s’mores are the stuff of happy childhood memories…and not sticky mommy nightmares.
-After all, who wants to deal with a sticky kid in the middle of the great outdoors…or your backyard?
+Here’s how to make sure your s’mores are the stuff of happy childhood memories…and not sticky nightmares.

 - Bring paper plates.
 You’ll want to be able to put together your s’mores somewhere fairly clean and have a place to put the sticky mess down between bites.

 - Prep the graham cracker and chocolate BEFORE roasting your marshmallow, especially if a kid is “helping.”
 You don’t want to struggle with a candy bar wrapper while juggling a flaming hot marshmallow AND your kid.
 Put the cracker and the chocolate on that plate THEN roast the marshmallow.

 - Look for the red hot coals in the fire and hover that marshmallow right over it.
 Don’t wave your poor marshmallow directly into the flames, or you’ll have a chard mess to deal with.
 Only crazy people like burnt marshmallows.
 It might take longer, but your more likely to get a toasty golden brown.

 - Pack wet wipes.
 Lots of wet wipes.
 I know that moms still toting diaper bags will have them, but those of us happily past the potty training days will appreciate this reminder.

 How to Make S’mores in the Oven